Skillz (company): History

 Skillz was founded in 2012 by Andrew Paradise and Casey Chafkin in Boston, though the company's headquarters is now located in Las Vegas.

 Through different rounds of funding, Skillz has raised $53 million from venture capitalists including Liberty Global, Telstra, Accomplice, Wildcat Capital, as well as the owners of the New England Patriots, Milwaukee Bucks, New York Mets, and Sacramento Kings.

-By June 2015, Skillz had launched 550 games and partnered with 1,100 game studios, and reached $20 million in gross marketplace volume.
 In 2016, the company launched bracketed tournaments on the platform.

-In December 2017, Skillz's growth rate was 50,000%.
-In the same year, Skillz hired its one hundredth full-time employee.
+In December 2017, Skillz hired its one hundredth full-time employee.
 As of September 2017, 33% of Skillz's engineering team were women.

 In April 2018, Skillz doubled its revenue run-rate to $200 million in nine months, with more than one million tournaments per day.
 At the same year in September, the revenue rate grew to $400 million.

 In 2019, the company held a contest for mobile esports games developers with $25,000-prize for the winner to traffic to the game, with launch and optimization services provided by Skillz business and game design experts.

 In February 2021, Skillz and the NFL partnered to develop a new NFL-themed mobile game.

-In August 2021, the company partnered with multiplayer tech company Exit Games with permanent access to the company’s technology, and invested $50 million for a minority stake in Exit Games.
+In August 2021, the company partnered with multiplayer tech company Exit Games with permanent access to the company's technology, and invested $50 million for a minority stake in Exit Games.

 In 2021, Skillz generated over $2 billion in gross marketplace volume, over 3 million monthly active users, and hosted an average of over 6 million daily tournaments, including 1.5 million paid entry daily tournaments offering over $100 million in prizes each month.

-At the start of 2022, Skillz revenue rate grew to 61% and gross profit rose 56% year over year.

 In February 2024, Skillz was awarded a $42.9 million judgement against rival AviaGames for patent infringement.

 Software

 The Skillz platform integrates into mobile games to provide esports-related features.
 Skillz facilitates matching players with one another based on their skill levels.
 Players can also record or stream their games via the platform.
 Skillz currently has 30 million users registered on the platform, around 14,000 developer partners.
-As such, Skillz has hosted a billion of tournaments.
 On a daily basis, Skillz runs two million tournaments per day for games such as Solitaire Cube, Bubble Shooter, and Dominoes.
 Skillz has hosted over 800 million tournaments.
 Of its users, roughly half are men and half are women.